esl/mongooseim-docker/README.md

 This command creates and runs a `mongo-1` container, based on `mongooseim-myversion` image, and mounts configuration directory.
 MongooseIM node name will be `mongooseim@mongo-1`.

+IMPORTANT: your first node/host name has to end with "-1", and all subsequent names have to follow the same convention.
+This is because docker scripts try to automatically set up a cluster using this naming scheme.

 #### Managing a container

 Start and stop a container using standard docker commands.